Eli Whitney Blake: Career

 Blake soon abandoned the study of law at the request of his uncle, Eli Whitney, who desired his assistance in erecting and organizing the gun factory at Whitneyville.
 Here he made important improvements in the machinery and in the processes of manufacturing arms.

 On the death of his uncle in 1825, Blake associated with himself his brother Philos, and continued to manage the business.
-In 1836 they were joined by another brother, John A., and, under the firm name of Blake Brothers, established at Westville a factory for the production of door locks and latches of their own invention.
+On December 31, 1833, he, with brothers Philo and John, patented an "Escutcheon Latch", the first mortise lock produced in the United States.
+In 1836, under the firm name of Blake Brothers, they established at Westville a factory for the production of door locks and latches of their own invention.
 The business was afterward extended so as to include casters, hinges, and other articles of hardware, most of which were covered by patents.
 In this branch of manufacture, Blake Brothers were among the pioneers, and long held the front rank.

 In 1852, Blake was appointed to superintend the macadamizing of the city streets, and his attention was directed to the want of a proper machine for breaking stone.
 This problem he solved in 1857, by the invention of the Blake stone breaker, which, for originality, simplicity, and effectiveness, was justly regarded by experts as unique.

 Blake was one of the founders, and for several years president, of the Connecticut Academy of Science.
 He contributed valuable papers to the American Journal of Science and other periodicals, the most important of which he published in a single volume as Original Solutions of Several Problems in Aërodynamics (1882).